 My personal story with eating an anti-inflammatory diet

-Over a year ago, my body went through something strange.
+Three years ago, my body went through something strange.
 I would wake up some mornings with a high fever, achy body, chills, and could barely move.
 It would last a few days, then completely disappear.
-I ended up seeing dozens of doctors only to be told that I had Lyme’s disease, an autoimmune disease, nothing at all, or that it was all in my head.
+I ended up seeing dozens of doctors only to be told that I had Lyme’s disease, an autoimmune disease, thyroid disease, nothing at all, or that it was all in my head.
 It was the most frustrating experience of my life.
 For one year, I struggled to find the answers.

-I finally decided to see a naturopath who used herbs and an elimination diet to get my gut health back on track — his theory was that I had a leaky gut.
+I finally decided to see a naturopath who practiced full functional medicine who used herbs and an elimination diet to get my gut health back on track.

 If you think of an anti-inflammatory diet that way — giving your body what it needs — then your mind can accept it, instead of rebelling against some diet fad.